Hollywood Roosevelt Hotel: History

-Hollywood Roosevelt Hotel was built in 1926, in what is known as the Golden Era of Los Angeles architecture, and was named after the 26th president of the United States, Theodore Roosevelt.
+The Hollywood Roosevelt Hotel was built in 1926, in what is known as the Golden Era of Los Angeles architecture, and was named after the 26th president of the United States, Theodore Roosevelt.
 It was financed by a group that included Louis B. Mayer, Mary Pickford, Douglas Fairbanks, and Sid Grauman.
 It cost $2.5 million to complete and opened on May 15, 1927.

 The hotel went into a decline in the 1950s.
 An owner around that time demolished its archways, covered up its elaborately painted ceilings and painted the entire hotel seafoam green.
 Radisson Hotels purchased the hotel in 1985 and, using original blueprints and historic photos of the hotel's Spanish Colonial architecture, undertook a $35 million renovation, restoring the lobby's coffered ceiling and adding a three-tiered fountain, among other improvements.
 The million-dollar mural at the bottom of the hotel's Tropicana Pool was painted by David Hockney in 1987.

-In 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Hotel Roosevelt listed as a contributing property in the district.
+In 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the National Register of Historic Places, with Hotel Roosevelt listed as a contributing property in the district.
 On August 13, 1991, the City of Los Angeles declared the hotel building Los Angeles Historic-Cultural Monument No. 545.

 In 1995, Goodwin Gaw purchased the hotel from Clarion Hotels, with David Chang later becoming co-owner.
 In 2005, the Thompson Hotel Group assumed oversight of the hotel's management.
 The Dodd Mitchell Design Group and David Siguaw oversaw a $30 million renovation of the hotel in 2005.
 Since 2015, the hotel has been run independently by its own management company.
 In 2015, the hotel completed a $25 million renovation with rooms designed by Yabu Pushelberg, and plans for a new poolside food and beverage outlet.
 The hotel was then inducted into Historic Hotels of America, an official program of the National Trust for Historic Preservation, in 2016.